 Andrew joined the firm in December 2017 after practicing for more than seven years with a midsize law firm in Atlanta.
-He represents individual and corporate clients in all stages of civil litigation, and especially in contract, employment, land use, and other business disputes.
+As a contract lawyer, he represents individual and corporate clients in all stages of civil litigation, and especially in contract, employment, land use, and other business disputes.
 He has appeared on behalf of both plaintiffs and defendants in state and federal trial and appellate courts, in arbitrations, and at mediations.
 At every stage, Andrew consults closely with clients to ensure that their cases are handled transparently, efficiently, and cost-effectively while securing the best possible results.

 - Hon.
 Orinda D. Evans, United States District Court for the Northern District of Georgia

 - Order of the Coif

 - Connecticut Addiction Medicine, LLC v. eLab Solutions Corp., Civil Action File No. 3:17-CV-0333-VLB, 2018 WL 379008 (D. Conn.
 Jan.
 11, 2018) (prevailing on motion to transfer action to federal court in Georgia, where client’s principal office and manufacturing location were located, based on forum selection clause).

 - Community & Southern Bank v.
 Lovell, — Ga. —, 2017 WL 4870998 (Oct.
 30, 2017) (affirming the dismissal of most claims brought against judgment debtor’s wife and related companies under Georgia’s Uniform Fraudulent Transfers Act).

 - West v.
 DJ Mortgage, LLC, — F. Supp.
 3d —, 2017 WL 4278348 (N.D.
 Ga.
 Sept.
 14, 2017) (granting, in part, motion for summary judgment filed by residential real estate leasing company as to claims filed by a former tenant under federal Fair Housing Act of 1968).